junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The rattle on the door quiets for a moment, but they dare not move away.

-Dean doesn't know how long he can keep holding on it.
+Dean doesn't know how long he can keep holding on to it.
 His muscles are sore.
 By the look on Rory's face, the man is about the same on the edge.

 "Tell me about Amy," Rory says suddenly.
 "Tell me what she's like when you last met her."

 "What, you want a heart-to-heart *now*?"
 Dean disbelieves.

-"If the Angels break in and send me back again, that might be the last thing I'd ever heard about Amy ever again," Rory says as if it's obvious.
+"If the Angels break in and send me back again, that might be the last thing I'd ever hear about Amy ever again," Rory says as if it's obvious.
 "So yeah, I want to know as much about her as I still can.
 The memory would be all I ever have."

 "What's the matter with you two?"
 Dean sighs, staring at the young man with a stubborn yet eager look in his eyes.
 "She said she loved you, more than anything," he tells him dutifully.